zarzonis/NetworkDetector/README.md

 ## Description

 NetworkDetector is a very simple library that detects network changes and calls a closure based on the network status.
-It is based on NWPathMonitor introduced in iOS 12 that aims to eliminate the usage of Reachability class used for so many years.
+NetworkDetector uses NWPathMonitor under the hood that introduced in iOS 12 and aims to eliminate the usage of Reachability class used for so many years.

 ## Installation